 - Less common (more severe): Exacerbation of chronic liver disease, fat redistribution.

-Pediatric Use: Nelfinavir is a protease inhibitor (PI) that has been used in combination with 2 nucleoside reverse transcriptase inhibitors in children aged >2 years.
-Nelfinavir is not recommended for treatment in children aged <2 years (see Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States for prevention of mother-to-child transmission of HIV).
+Nelfinavir is a protease inhibitor (PI) approved for use in combination with 2 nucleoside reverse transcriptase inhibitors in children aged >2 years.
+Nelfinavir is not recommended for treatment of children aged <2 years (see the Perinatal Guidelines).

 Administration of nelfinavir with food increases nelfinavir exposure (area under the curve increased by as much as five fold) and decreases pharmacokinetic (PK) variability relative to the fasted state.
 Drug exposure may be even more unpredictable in pediatric patients than in adults because of increased clearance of nelfinavir observed in children, and difficulties in taking nelfinavir with sufficient food to improve bioavailability.
 A pediatric powder formulation, no longer available, was poorly tolerated when mixed with food or formula.
 In the PENTA-7 trial, 35% (7 of 20) of infants started on powder at initiation of therapy were switched from the powder to crushed tablets because of difficulty administering the oral formulation to the infants.1 A slurry made by dissolving nelfinavir tablets in water or other liquids can be administered to children who are unable to swallow tablets.
 The bioavailability of dissolved nelfinavir tablets is comparable to that of tablets swallowed whole.12